 Nepal offers something for everyone; whether you want to go sightseeing, trekking, jungle safari, explore the cultural heritages or indulge in thrilling adventure activities.

 Trekking in the Himalayas of Nepal is the major tourist attraction of Nepal.
 Everest Base Camp trek, Annapurna Circuit Trek, Annapurna Base Camp Trek, Langtang Trek are the most popular treks among many other trekking regions of Nepal.
-Taking a helicopter tour is getting popular by those who want to enjoy the beauty of Himalayas but trekking isn’t an option.
+Taking a helicopter tour is getting popular by those who want to enjoy the beauty of the Himalayas but trekking isn’t an option.
 Nepal also offers different shot hikes for novice trekkers.

 After a multi-day hike or trek, you will crave for recreational time.
 The laid back city of Pokhara is perfect to relax.
 You can go boating in the calm lakes of Pokhara with a backdrop of the snow-capped mountain range.
 Also, you can chill in café and bars or enjoy spa sessions to rejuvenate yourself.
 Spoil yourself with various recreational activities of your liking.